 This post contains affiliate links.

 What is finger isolation?

 Finger isolation is the ability to isolate and use the fingers one at a time in functional tasks.
 Counting one finger at a time, finger games like “Where is Thumbkin?”, and typing on a keyboard require finger isolation.

 Many small children are efficient at using tablets and phone apps with finger isolation.
 When kids are scrolling the screen, they are using finger isolation.
 However, when a child uses their finger in isolation on a tablet, they typically use only one finger (the index finger) and do not exert strength on the screen.

 Finger isolation typically develops in the baby at around 6 months of age as they begin to pick up small pieces of cereal.
 It progresses to pointing, and then separation of the two sides of the hand with in-hand manipulation.
 Finger isolation is so important in fine motor dexterity in every task that the hands perform.

-SO, how can you build and develop finger isolation?
+So, how can you build and develop finger isolation?
 There are many ways to build finger isolation skills.
-Get a ton of ways to develop finger isolation skills here.
+Get a ton of ways to develop finger isolation skills and other fine motor skills.

 These super cute button rings are a craft that my kids loved making.
 They wore these rings every day for a while there.
 (This mom did, too!)

 You’ll need just a few items for this craft: